denriquem/dreamCatcher/README.md

 ## Getting Started

-- Clone this repository with
+- Clone this repository with `git clone https://github.com/denriquem/dreamCatcher.git`
 - Install all the dependencies with `npm install`

 ## How to run tests